 Lastly, SPI has a higher concentration of trypsin inhibitors – which are chemicals that reduce trypsin (an enzyme that helps digest protein) in the body.

 So SPI may have started out as a plant, but once it gets to you, it’s far from it.
-The products that use SPI also have the craziest list of ingredients and are super processed themselves (methylcellulose, disodium inosinate, or niacinamide anyone?) – which is another reason to stay away from those products altogether.
+The products that use SPI also have the craziest list of ingredients and are super processed themselves (methylcellulose or disodium inosinate anyone?) – which is another reason to stay away from those products altogether.
 Remember if you can’t pronounce it, you probably don’t want to be eating it.

 Some tips about SPI – it can be “hidden” under other names like: